pyvisa/pyvisa-py/docs/source/faq.rst

 **Pyvisa-py does not support shared locks.**

-There are two ways of using exclusive locking an instrument session via pyvisa:
+There are two ways of using **exclusive** locking on an instrument session via pyvisa:

 - lock on open
 - lock after open